JAC-CS-Game-Programming-F25/project-speedrunners/README.md

 ### 🎨 Assets

 We are going to be using assets from Sonic The Hedgehog 1 to create the game.
-We will be using Matter.js for collision detection.

 #### 🖼️ Images